IvoBoas/GoodCatitude/README.md

 ## Favourite Breeds Feature
 - Breeds marked as favourites are shown to the user on a grid on the Favourite Breeds screen.
 - These breeds are stored locally with a flag `isFavourite` set to `true`.
-- Whenever the user toggles a breed favourite status in the [Breed Details screen](#breed-details-feature) the *AppFeature* will trigger a reload on this feature.
+- Whenever the user toggles a breed favourite status the *AppFeature* will trigger a reload on this feature.
 This reload will fetch all favourite breeds from the local database.

 <p align="center">
 <img src="readme_resources/favourite_breeds.PNG?raw=true" width="300">